-Concept Expected Knowledge Amplification

-Factors that affect Rationale for choice The area chosen for setting up home and

-the choice of a of locality and implications of such choice regarding

-home implications privacy, proximity to work/study, space,

-accessibility within the home and access

-to amenities, parking, air quality, and

-proximity of recreational facilities

-Different types of Different types of Basic advantages and disadvantages of

-living dwellings available living in an apartment, maisonette,

-accommodation locally terraced house, house of character, or

-farmhouse

-• Renting or buying a home - advantages

-and disadvantages of the two different

-ways of acquiring a home

-Social Housing Definition and purposes of Social Housing

-(prevention of poverty, provision of

-equity, improvement in quality of life)
+Concept Expected Knowledge Amplification Factors that affect the choice of a Rationale for choice of locality and The area chosen for setting up home and implications of such choice regarding home implications privacy, proximity to work/study, space, accessibility within the home and access to amenities, parking, air quality, and proximity of recreational facilities Different types of living Different types of dwellings available Basic advantages and disadvantages of living in an apartment, maisonette, accommodation locally terraced house, house of character, or farmhouse Renting or buying a home - advantages and disadvantages of the two different ways of acquiring a home • Social Housing Definition and purposes of Social Housing (prevention of poverty, provision of equity, improvement in quality of life)

-Identifying and accessing available Sources of information on availability of property for purchase or rental housing Advantages and disadvantages of using different sources of information Housing needs Suitable housing and layouts for different stages of the lifecycle, for different lifestyles and for different personal and family circumstances Safety in the home Security measures in the home Basic housing needs of different individuals, families and groups of people Strategies for making the best use of space available Strategies to ensure accessibility of homes considering the needs of persons with mobility limitations The importance of safety in the design of living accommodation Structural and design strategies, and installation of equipment to ensure security in the home Financial and legal • Financial and Economic factors that influence the type aspects of economic of home chosen acquiring housing considerations and Costs incurred when buying a home (shell form, finished or furnished) - real estate legal processes in relation to obtaining agent fees, brokerage (senserija), notarial a home fees, architect's fees, bank's fees, stamp duty.
-Ways of raising money for acquiring and finishing a home (bank home loans, short-term bank loans, borrowing from relatives) Short- and long-term implications of borrowing money - stress related to unexpected life circumstances; the importance of budgeting while repaying the loan Basic steps in the legal and formal process of buying a home The meaning and functions of promise of sale, deed of sale, ground rent, home insurance policy, and life insurance policy The importance of signing a lease in front of a notary when renting a home.
-Environmental Responsibilities of of a notary when renting a home • Global concerns - global warming, the issues and nations, industry and depletion of the ozone layer, acid rain, an protection consumers towards adequate supply of safe water and energy the global natural environment for all (definition, causes, effects and solutions to counteract the global environinient concerns) Alternative forms of energy production that are viable locally - solar energy, wind
+Identifying and accessing available Sources of information on availability of property for purchase or rental housing Advantages and disadvantages of using different sources of information Housing needs Suitable housing and layouts for different stages of the lifecycle, for different lifestyles and for different personal and family circumstances Safety in the home Security measures in the home Basic housing needs of different individuals, families and groups of people Strategies for making the best use of space available Strategies to ensure accessibility of homes considering the needs of persons with mobility limitations The importance of safety in the design of living accommodation Structural and design strategies, and installation of equipment to ensure security in the home Financial and legal • Financial and Economic factors that influence the type aspects of economic of home chosen acquiring housing considerations and Costs incurred when buying a home (shell form finished or furnished) real estate. legal processes in relation to obtaining form, finished or furnished) - real estate agent fees, brokerage (senserija), notarial a home fees, architect's fees, bank's fees, stamp duty.
+Ways of raising money for acquiring and finishing a home (bank home loans, short-term bank loans, borrowing from relatives) Short- and long-term implications of borrowing money - stress related to unexpected life circumstances; the importance of budgeting while repaying the loan Basic steps in the legal and formal process of buying a homeThe meaning and functions of promise of sale, deed of sale, ground rent, home insurance policy, and life insurance policy The importance of signing a lease in front of a notary when renting a home Environmental Responsibilities of Global concerns - global warming, the issues and nations, industry and depletion of the ozone layer, acid rain, an protection consumers towards the global natural adequate supply of safe water and energy for all (definition, causes, effects and environment solutions to counteract the global concerns) Alternative forms of energy production that are viable locally - solar energy, wind